Overview: What Is AES?

 As mentioned earlier, AES is implemented in secure file transfer protocols like FTPS, HTTPS, SFTP, AS2, WebDAVS, and OFTP.
 But what exactly is its role?

 Because symmetric and asymmetric encryption algorithms each have their own strengths, modern secure file transfer protocols normally use a combination of the two.
-Asymmetric key ciphers a.k.a. public key encryption algorithms are great for key distribution and hence are used to encrypt the session key used for symmetric encryption.
+Asymmetric key ciphers, like public key encryption algorithms, are great for key distribution and are used to encrypt the session key used for symmetric encryption.

-Symmetric key ciphers like AES, on the other hand, are more suitable for encrypting the actual data (and commands) because they require less resources and are also much faster than asymmetric ciphers.
+Symmetric key ciphers like AES are more suitable for encrypting the actual data (and commands) because they require less resources and are also much faster than asymmetric ciphers.
 The article Symmetric vs Asymmetric Encryption has a more thorough discussion regarding these two groups of ciphers.

-Here's a simplified diagram illustrating the encryption process during a typical secure file transfer secured by SSL/TLS (e.g. HTTPS, FTPS, WebDAVS) or SSH (e.g. SFTP).
+Here's a simplified diagram illustrating the encryption process during a typical secure file transfer secured by SSL/TLS (HTTPS, FTPS, WebDAVS) or SSH (SFTP).
 AES encryption operates in step 3.